-There are several reasons why you might want to cancel your household insurance policy.
-Maybe you’ve only just taken out the policy, and have had second thoughts.
-Or perhaps you’ve just searched the market for a better deal, and discovered how much you can save by switching.
-Or you might be selling your home, or moving abroad.
-So what can you do about it?
+There are several reasons why you might want to cancel your home insurance policy.
+Maybe you’ve just taken out the policy but have had second thoughts.

-Remember that you don't need to cancel and start a new policy if you only plan to change your details, most insurers will even adjust your premium if you move house.
+Remember that you don't need to cancel a policy if you only plan to change your details.
+Most insurers can even adjust your premium if you move house.

 Not so cool

 Things get a little more complicated if you cancel your home insurance any time after the cooling-off period, but before your renewal date.

 Most insurers will give you a pro-rata refund, provided you haven’t made any claims during the policy year.

 So if you cancel after six months, your insurer should return half of your annual premium, minus charges (administration fees are typically between £35 and £50 - always check your documents).

 If you received a discount on your premiums at the time you took the policy, your insurer is likely to cancel that, and deduct the amount from your refund.